 They have come to realise the significance of designing an inclusive engagement strategy and a benefits program that suits both their desk as well as remote employees.
 Furthermore, offering remote work to office employees has been observed to be a great way to retain them and offer them flexibility.

-Appreciation is one such engagement mode that lifts employees up the best way, even while working remotely.
+Appreciation is one such engagement mode that lifts employees up the best way thus helping teams with effective virtual work.
 Below are some tested methods that renowned organizations across the world have adopted for keeping remote employees engaged.